Warspiteful/TextAnalysis/README.md

 # TextAnalysis
-Text Analysis Program designed for Telegram-exported JSon files
+Text Analysis Program designed for Telegram-exported JSON files

 ## Files
-`TextWriter.py` - Contains the `write_file()` command, which reads JSon files and writes the contents to a .txt file \
+`TextWriter.py` - Contains the `write_file()` command, which reads JSON files and writes the contents to a .txt file \
 `analysis.py` - Contains the textAnalyst class, detailed below

 ## Text Analyst Class